MasteryEducation/SecuritiesExamsMastery.ca/content/ifc/2/1/index.md

 ---
 title: "What is Investment Capital?
-A Comprehensive Guide"
+Exploring the Foundations of Canadian Market Growth"
-description: "Discover the role, sources, and significance of investment capital in the Canadian financial marketplace, complete with examples, diagrams, and practical insights for finance professionals and beginners alike."
+description: "Explore the concept of investment capital in the Canadian marketplace, including sources, uses, government policies, risk tolerance, portfolio diversification, and more.
+Dive into real-world examples, practical insights, and best practices."
 linkTitle: "2.1 What is Investment Capital?"
 date: 2025-02-07
 type: docs